-There is only one person in Tel Aviv of whom I am jealous.
+There is only one person in Tel Aviv of whom I am truly envious.
 His name is Yosef.
 And he has the dream job.

 Somewhat surprisingly, seeing as I have lived just ten minutes’ walk away since 1999, I only came across Yosef last month.
 I have walked passed 87 Allenby Street countless times over the years, but was probably usually daydreaming about some bint or other.